Filipino sweet ginataang monggo dessert recipe that’s easy to make

 - 1 cup corn kernels (optional)

 - In a pan, toast monggo until roasted and brown.

-- Crushed the monggo using a rolling pin or bottle.
+- Crush the monggo using a rolling pin or bottle, or a mortar and pestle.
 Set aside.

-- Cook in a low heat until the coconut milk is almost absorbed.
+- Cook on low heat until the coconut milk is almost absorbed.
 Stir occasionally.

-- Add sugar, corn kernels and vanilla extract and stir well.
+- Add the sugar, and optionally, the corn kernels and vanilla extract, and stir well.
 Remove from heat.

 - Transfer to serving bowl and serve hot!

 Also check out this homemade kutsinta Filipino dessert recipe

 How are you finding out the ginataang munggo or monggo dessert recipe so far?
 It’s just easy, right?